karlyndiary/DA-Cheatsheet/Tableau/[02] Product Suites.md

 #### Data Visualization
 - Used for Data visualization.
   - Tableau Desktop
+    - Can connect to 90+ sources
+    - Share to Tableau server, cloud or public cloud
+    - Save workbooks locally
+    - Requires Licenses
   - Tableau Public Desktop
+    - Same as Desktop but it's free
+    - 10 Data Connectors
 ## Sharing Products
 - Used to share and collaborate the data visualization.
   - Tableau Server